vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 my painkiller consumption or the relatively physically relaxed last few hours making my body think it is night time.

+### Measurement on 2023-08-24 morning around 8 AM about 15 minutes after waking up

+My temperature readings were in the 97.6-98.4 degrees Fahrenheit range.

+On the pulse oximeter, my SpO2 reading started at 98% and dropped to 97% toward the end.
+My heart rate was in the range of 44-55 bpm, with one upward swing to 60 bpm.

+Both readings are broadly consistent with my morning readings.

 ## Appointment

 ### Arrival at office